merenlab/merenlab.org/_posts/miscellaneous/2021-10-20-targeted-binning-nif-mag.md

 We've found a nitrogen-fixing population that appears to be novel, based on its lack of good matches in NCBI.
 But NCBI is by no means the only source of publicly-available genomic data, so this perhaps does not mean as much as we want it to.
 To further verify the novelty of this population (while keeping the workload reasonably easy for us), we're going to check its _nifH_ alignment against other known _nifH_ genes.

-When I was doing this analysis, I got a great deal of help from [Dr. Tom Delmont](http://twitter.com/tomodelmont) from [Genoscope](https://www.genoscope.cns.fr/), an expert on marine diazotrophs and veritable collector of _nifH_ sequences (as well as other ocean datasets).
+When I was doing this analysis, I got a great deal of help from [Tom Delmont](http://twitter.com/tomodelmont).
 He kindly took the _nifH_ gene from contig `N25_c_000000000104` and placed it on a phylogeny of known _nifH_ sequences from all around the world (most of them, as you may tell from the phylogeny, come from the [TARA Oceans](https://www.science.org/doi/10.1126/science.1261359) dataset):

 {% include IMAGE path="/images/miscellaneous/targeted-binning-nif-mag/nifH_phylogeny.png" width="100" %}

-It was most closely related to _nifH_ genes from the north Atlantic Ocean, but on its own branch, indicating that there are no _nifH_ genes in Tom's collection that are exactly like it.
+Our population's _nifH_ was most closely related to _nifH_ genes from the north Atlantic Ocean, but on its own branch, indicating that there are no _nifH_ genes in Tom's collection that are exactly like it.

 However, Tom found that it was most similar (with 95% identity) to the _nifH_ gene from the genome of "_Candidatus_ Macondimonas diazotrophica", a crude-oil degrader isolated from a beach contaminated by the Deepwater Horizon oil spill ([Karthikeyan 2019](https://www.nature.com/articles/s41396-019-0400-5)).